 External Breast Prostheses, Bras and Associated Consumables

-The new External Breast Prostheses, Bras and Associated Consumables framework starts on 30 October 2020, runs for 24 months and ends on 29 October 2022.
-There is an option to extend for an additional 24 months.
+The External Breast Prostheses, Bras and Associated Consumables framework starts on 30 October 2020, runs for 48 months and ends on 30 October 2024.
+This includes a 24 month extension.

 A full range of products is available for women who have suffered from breast cancer, including whole, partial, soft form and leisure breast prostheses, post-operative encapsulation and compression style bras.
 Accessories are also available on this framework such as replacement adhesive backing, prostheses covers, additional bra straps, shoulder pads and drainage pouch holders and prostheses cleansers.

 The product range has been extended to include greater availability of sizes and ranges to offer more product choice to patients.
 There are 3,415 products on this new framework including 1,500 new products from new and incumbent suppliers.
 All products are available by the eDirect route.

 Whole breast form prostheses are used outside of the breast, inside a pocketed bra or adhered directly to the surface of the skin.
 Made predominantly from silicone, they may be formed from an outer polyurethane layer filled with silicone gel or a solid or foam silicone.
 It is used to mimic a whole/full breast when the whole breast has been surgically removed, and is available in a variety of shapes, sizes, colours and weights to suit the specific requirements of the individual.

 Partial breast form prostheses, enhancers, overlays and nipples to be used outside of the breast.
 Partial breast prostheses are made from a polyurethane layer filled with silicone gel.
 They may be worn inside a pocketed bra and used to provide symmetry to a breast post-surgery when only a portion of tissue has been removed.
 Available in a variety of asymmetric and symmetrical shapes, sizes and weights to suit the specific requirements of the individual.